dgllghr/vrtl/README.md

   result.
 Like a function call that goes through an indirection layer.
 - **Emit** — the fiber notifies observers and continues.
 Fire-and-observe.

-A `Scheduler` manages multiple fibers cooperatively and integrates with Zig's `std.Io` so that fibers yield on IO operations and other fibers can run in the meantime.
+A multicore `Scheduler` manages fibers across N worker threads with work-stealing and integrates with Zig's `std.Io` so that fibers yield on IO operations and other fibers can run in the meantime.

 ## Usage